USAG Bavaria recognizes S 3/5 employee for excellent service to the Garmisch community

 |0

-This work, USAG Bavaria recognizes S 3/5 employee for excellent service to the Garmisch community [Image 2 of 2], by Andrea Griesser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Bavaria recognizes S 3/5 employee for excellent service to the Garmisch community, by Andrea Griesser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-USAG Bavaria recognizes S 3/5 employee for excellent service to the Garmisch community

 LEAVE A COMMENT

-Note: Editor’s Note: The 2021 Army Professional of the Year – Level I award was presented to Melisa R. Silva, the fingerprint coordinator and DEERS verifying official for USAG Bavaria’s DHR.
-Read about her accomplishments here: https://www.dvidshub.net/news/416622/usag-bavaria-recognizes-dhr-employee-stellar-job-performance-dedication